-John Patuktuq - (Patuktuq means ice crystal) First Kill:
+John Patuktuq: (Patuktuq means ice crystal.)

 There is a captivating ease and comfort when someone speaks slowly and directly to you.
 I met John along Unity bay four miles north of Nain in an extremely remote valley.
 John was camping, living alone on the edge of the bay and across from Rhodes Island.
-Directly behind his campsite was a row of low treeless hills.
-His tent material was thick, skin-like, although there were pieces of wood and tin and other washed up items attached.
-He asked me if I was hunting.
-He said he had been exiled from the village for a crime he committed when drunk.
+Directly behind his campsite were rows of skinless hills.
+His tent material was thick, although there were pieces of wood, tin and other washed up items attached.
+He said he had been exiled from Nain for a crime he committed when drunk.
 It was difficult to imagine how anyone could survive the winters here alone.
 He was allowed to go into the village for supplies.
 In his broken English John said:

 "My earliest memories begin at the age of five.
 My father could not walk and rarely left his bed.
 We were the poorest family in the village.
-I sometimes had to go to the minister's house to get a bowl of soup for my father.
+I had to go to the minister's house to get a bowl of soup for my father.
 I was never conscious of being poor.
 All my thoughts were of playing.
-I remember an old rock along the shore.
-I would pretend it was an island.
-From there, I would kill make-believe monsters.
+I would pretend to kill make-believe monsters alone the shore."

-John made some tea and eventually and abruptly asked if I would like to hear a story of his "First Kill".
+John made some tea.
+Abrupty, he asked if I wanted to hear a story of his "First Kill".

-"I remember my First Kill.
-It was a bird, its wing was broken and I chased it for a long time.
-When I got close to it I fell on it with my whole body.
-When it was dead I took it to our house to show my father.
+"My First kill was a bird.
+Its wing was broken.
+I chased it for a long time.
+I finally fell on the bird with my whole body.
+I took it to our house to show my father.
 He kept the bird in a safe place until my grandmother came home.
 That night, my grandmother said a few prayers and lit a candle.
 She then picked up my left hand, turned it over and bit the back of my wrist.
 She bit me so hard it bled.
 I screamed.
 My grandmother looked at me and said: 'Never forget the animal's pain'."

-As John described the moment of the bite he let out a long song-like scream that floated across the bay and stayed there for a while before lifting away.
+As John described the moment of the bite he let out a long song-like scream that floated across the bay and stayed there for a few long seconds before lifting away.
 We both sat sipping tea and watched the remote silence circling.
 John was grateful for invisible things.
 The animals nearby meant more than meat and nourishment.
 They lived here too.
 John was proud of this insight and of the scar trophy he wore on the back of his wrist.

-Photographs around Nain, Labrador & Unity Bay:
+Photographs around Nain & Unity Bay:

 Photographs won't admit it but understand that there is nothing comparable with how a particular scene feels-like or looks-like when actually present.

-Many photographs in "Labrador Series" are actually two separate photographs stitched and merged together as one final photograph in the darkroom.
+Many of the photographs in "Labrador Series" are actually two separate photographs stitched and merged together as one final photograph in the darkroom.
 Sometimes a broken dish can be glued back together.

-(Photograph one) I first photographed items found or washed up along the shoreline - metal bar & ring, a caribou leg - a round rim from a rusted barrow-a whale's jaw bone - a plastic doll hugging the sand.
+(Photograph one) I first photographed items found or washed up along the shoreline.
+A metal bar & ring - a caribou leg - a round rim from a rusted barrow-a whale's jaw bone - a plastic doll hugging the sand.
 (Photograph two) I then photographed what was directly above the first found object, out beyond the shore to the water and colored sky.